 Even the Ottoman Red Crescent seemed imbued with the national trait of untruthfulness.
 Inquiries regarding prisoners were either ignored or evaded.
 Our Red Cross was answered with general statements such as that all prisoners were being well treated or that money rather than food was more helpful to prisoners, which of course, was untrue and allowed the Turk to profit by exchange.
 No authentic figures are available, I believe, but from a careful study of records and knowledge of events, it may be safely assumed that of the fourteen thousand odd British and Indian prisoners captured by the Turks, not more than three thousand survived captivity.

 During White's march through south-eastern Turkey, he and his fellow prisoners of war arrived at a town called Tel Armen which was mainly inhabited by Armenians.
-White recounts:
+White recounted:

 A battalion of Turkish troups was billeted in the battered houses and only a few women and children of the Christian population remained, the male Armenians being conspicuously absent.
 There were many dead cattle and horses in the streets and the ruined houses appeared to have been heavily bombarded.
 While our horses were being watered we stamped about for warmth, and climbing to a little rise found thirty-six newly-made graves which spoke eloquently of what had become of the Armenian men.
 A little girl who had been watching us from a side street crossed herself and looked pleadingly towards us.
 It was not in our power to help, though we were horrified at the Turks' handiwork, learning later that these massacres had been simultaneous and to order throughout the entire country.

-White's memoir is not only a testament to his courage and bravery, but it gives an insight into the character of the Turk during the war and the genocidal treatment of minorities within the Ottoman Empire at the time.
-The censorship methods used by the Turks during the war were also employed during the Greek Genocide, in particular when the Nationalists exterminated the Greeks throughout many parts of Ottoman Turkey.
+White's memoir is not only a testament to his courage and bravery but also gives an insight into the character of the Turk during the war and the genocidal treatment of non-Turkish Ottoman citizens at the time.